feldim2425/OC-Programs/websocket_client/API.md

 # Websocket Client API

+API to connect to a Websocket Server.
+Requires a Internet Card.

 ### API-Methods/Functions
 * ``` websocket.create(function: callback, [boolean: autoTick]):client ``` -- Creates and returns a new client instance. ```callback``` will get called whenever a event accures.
 If ```autoTick``` is set to false you will have to call the ```update()``` method manually in order to recieve messages (default: true)
 * ``` client:connectURL(string: url) ``` -- Connects to a specific server.
 Error when it can't connect.
 Example URL: "ws://example.com/path/to/endoint"